-Effective February 2018, the Board amended and restated the non-employee director compensation policy to increase the number of shares subject to each non-employee director's annual option grant, who continues to serve as a non-employee member of our Board following the annual meeting of our stockholders, from 10,000 shares of our common stock to 15,000 of our common stock.
+Effective February 2019, the Compensation Committee amended and restated the non-employee director compensation policy to increase the number of shares subject to each non-employee director's annual option grant, who continues to serve as a non-employee member of our Board following the annual meeting of our stockholders, from 15,000 shares of our common stock to 30,000 of our common stock.
 These stock options will vest and become exercisable in full on the earliest of (i) the first anniversary of the grant date, (ii) the day before the first annual stockholders meeting occurring after the grant date or (iii) immediately prior to a change in control of the Company, subject in each case to the director's continued service on such vesting date.

-In May 2018, in accordance with the non-employee director compensation policy, we granted annual option grants for 15,000 shares of our common stock to our non-employee directors, Messrs.
-Pascoe, Plooster, Saluri, Thompson and Tierney, subject to their continued service with our company.
-The exercise price of these options is \$6.10 per share which was equal to the closing sale price of our common stock as reported on The Nasdaq Global Market on the date of grant.
-These options will vest in full on the earlier of (i) the first anniversary of the date of grant or (ii) one day prior to the date of the first annual meeting of our stockholders following the date of grant.
+In April 2019, in accordance with the non-employee director compensation policy, we granted annual option grants for 30,000 shares of our common stock to each of our then serving non-employee directors, Messrs.
+Pascoe, Plooster, Saluri, Thompson and Tierney.
+The exercise price of these options is \$1.62 per share which was equal to the closing sale price of our common stock as reported on The Nasdaq Stock Market on the date of grant.
+These options will vest in full on the earlier of (i) the first anniversary of the date of grant, (ii) one day prior to the date of the first annual meeting of our stockholders following the date of grant or (iii) immediately prior to a change in control of the Company, subject in each case to the director's continued service on such vesting date.